sushmithaeshwar/rotorchallenge/README.md

 2. Ensure to use the matching selector for the pods
 3. Expose the target port that matches the container port specified in the kubernetes_deployment resource.
 4. Once the loadbalancer is created, fetch the DNS name from the Loadbalancer to access the application.

+### Note: In order to execute these scripts, the following IAM roles/policies are necessary

+AmazonEKSClusterPolicy
+AmazonEKSWorkerNodePolicy
+AmazonVPCFullAccess (In a real world scenario, it would be recommended to use custom policies to specify the roles explicitly)